Umuzi-org/ACN-syllabus/content/projects/github-api-consume/part2/_index.md

 getPullRequests("Owner", "RepoName", "2022-01-01", "2022-05-05", 50, 100)
 ```

-The URL will now look something like this:
+The URL will now look like this:
 ```
 https://api.github.com/repos/owner/repositoryName/pulls?limit=50&offset=100
 ```